MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/ui-automation-action-fails-errors.md

 Surface automation can be used as an alternative way to automate the application.
 For best practices, see [How to automate with Mouse, Keyboard and OCR](https://support.microsoft.com/topic/how-to-automate-with-mouse-keyboard-and-ocr-e1c09a7f-7bf6-40a9-bf83-8ebb5a2e935c).

-## Cause 4: Application is running with elevated privileges
+## Cause 4: Application to interact with runs with elevated rights

 The application runs with more elevated privileges than Power Automate for desktop.